pt9999/fixlang-minilib-common/doc/Minilib.Testing.UnitTest.md

 ### `_TEST_VERBOSE : Std::Bool`

+If _TEST_VERBOSE is true, the results of all testcases will be printed.
-If _TEST_VERBOSE is false, only failed testcases will be reported.
+If _TEST_VERBOSE is false, the results of only failed testcases will be printed.

 If the environment variable `TEST_VERBOSE` is set to non-empty string, _TEST_VERBOSE becomes true.
+For example, running the `TEST_VERBOSE=1 fix test` command at a shell prompt will report all testcases.

 ### `assert_equal : [a : Std::Eq, a : Std::ToString] Std::String -> a -> a -> Std::IO::IOFail ()`